leoguillaume/leoguillaume.github.io/_posts/2020-10-22-blogtutorial.md

 `author_profile` display the side bar with author informations (defined in the config file).
 `toc` display the table of contents.
 `categories`, we'll see in the next section the interest of categorising the posts.
 `comments` display a comment box at the end of your post.
-To active this feature you must modify the `Site Settings` block in the `_config.yml` file and choice a comment service.
-Here I choice [Disqus](https://disqus.com/) because it's free, popular and easy to use.
+To activate this feature you must modify the `Site Settings` block in the `_config.yml` file and choice a comment service.
+Here I choose [Disqus](https://disqus.com/) because it's free, popular and user-frendly.
 To get the shortname Disqus, you must configure your website on Disqus and go to the admin page.

 ```yml
 comments: